djfremen/SSA_BIN_CHECKER/findings_summary.md

 ## Goal

-The primary goal was to develop a Python application (`tech2_reader.py`) capable of communicating with a Tech2 device via RS232 to read the Security System Access (SSA) data block, extract relevant information like the VIN and security codes (referred to as "immos"), potentially calculate security keys, and compare it against a reference file (`SSA.bin`).
 This document summarizes the key findings from the development and testing process using data related to VIN ending in `2996`.

 ## 1. SSA Data Block Download (714 Bytes)